24gyanvi/Zayka-Dilli-Ka/README.md

 ## Running
 1. Clone the repo and run `npm install`
 2. Create a database using zdk.sql file
-3. Create a user in Mysql with username : root and enter password in conn.js file of db folder.
+3. Create a user in Mysql with username : root and enter password in conn.js file of db folder in src folder.
 4. Then start the server by `npm run dev`

 ## Snippets